Images

 Format as: John Smith <john.smith@institute.org>

-The filename of the fits file you’ll be providing.
+The filename of the FITS file you will be providing.
 Note, you can provide multiple files at the same wavelength by providing an entry per file.

 The name of the region for this file (e.g., g09, g12).
 You may choose to define this from the center RA of the image.